-The controversy surrounding this year's presidential election has led to calls to abandon the Constitution's Article II provisions for the Electoral College to select presidents.
-Despite the fact the system has served us well for over 200 years, many Americans now call for its abandonment in favor of electing presidents by popular vote.
-Before we do this, let's consider the function it performs.
+In 2000, Al Gore won the popular vote just as Hillary Clinton allegedly did.
+Such outcomes have led to calls to abandon the Constitution's Article 2 provision for the state electors to select presidents.
+Despite the fact that the system has served us well for over 200 years, many Americans now call for its abandonment in favor of electing presidents by popular vote.
+Before we abandon the Electoral College, let's consider the function it performs.

-Despite public consensus, there's nothing inherently just or fair about majority rule.
-In fact, one of the primary dangers of majority rule is that it confers an aura of legitimacy and respectability on acts that would otherwise be deemed tyrannical.
-Ask yourself what day-to-day decisions would you like to be decided by majority rule?
-What about where you live, for whom you work, what kind of car you drive, what clothing you wear, what woman you marry?
+Despite a public consensus on the issue -- resulting from miseducation -- there's nothing just or fair about majority rule.
+In fact, one of the primary dangers of majority rule is that it confers an aura of legitimacy and respectability to acts that would otherwise be deemed tyrannical.
+Think about it.
+How many decisions in your life would you like made through majority rule?
+What about what car we purchase, where we live and whether we should have ham or turkey for Thanksgiving dinner?
+I am sure you would deem it tyranny if these decisions were made by a majority vote.